ptitsynamv/telegram-bot/README.md

 ## How to run on server
-New session `screen -S name`
+1. New session `screen -S name`
+In current case: `screen -S telegram-bot`.

-Connect to the session you created earlier: `screen -x name`
+2. Connect to the session you created earlier: `screen -x name` In current case: `screen -x telegram-bot`.

-Show all active sessions: `screen -list`
+3.Show all active sessions: `screen -list`

-In current case: `screen -x telegram-bot`

-Disconnect from the session but leave it in the background: hold down ctrl without releasing ctrl press A, then D
+4. Disconnect from the session but leave it in the background: hold down ctrl without releasing ctrl press A, then D

+5. Kill session `screen -X -S name quit`
+   In current case: `screen -X -S telegram-bot quit`